-We will use a significant portion of the net proceeds from this offering to purchase shares of our Class B common stock (issued in exchange for shares of our existing common stock) and options to purchase our Class B common stock (issued in exchange for options to purchase shares of our existing common stock) from the existing stockholders in connection with this offering.
-As a result of these purchases from the existing stockholders, our total indebtedness will be higher after the offering and we will not have any remaining net proceeds from this offering available to us after the repayment of all outstanding borrowings under the existing credit facility, the repurchase of all of Carrols' 9/2% senior subordinated notes in the tender offer or through a redemption, the payment of bonuses and other payments to management and the payment of related fees and expenses.
+We will use a significant portion of the net proceeds from this offering to purchase shares of our existing common stock (and options to purchase our existing common stock) from the existing stockholders in connection with this offering.
+As a result of these purchases from the existing stockholders, our total indebtedness will be higher after the offering and we will not have any remaining net proceeds from this offering available to us after the repayment of all outstanding borrowings under the existing credit facility, the repurchase of all of Carrols' 9 1/2% senior subordinated notes in the tender offer or through a redemption, the payment of bonuses and other payments to management and the payment of related fees and expenses.
 The lack of any remaining available net proceeds from this offering on a going-forward basis may require us to borrow more money under the new credit facility or seek other sources of capital to repay debt, fund our operations or continue to expand our business.